iamshivam0/hostel_frontend/README.md

+# Hostel Management System - Frontend

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This project is the frontend for a comprehensive Hostel Management System, built with Next.js and TypeScript.

+## Features

+- User authentication (Student, Warden, Admin)
+- Room allocation and management
+- Complaint submission and tracking
+- Mess menu management
+- Notice board for announcements
+- Student profile management

 ## Getting Started

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev